hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/final-project.md

 IMPORTANT: please formally cite all your sources with proper bibliography styling.
 In LaTeX, this can be done using `bibtex` (if you are new to this, [see here for a tutorial](https://www.overleaf.com/learn/latex/Bibliography_management_with_bibtex)).
 Google Scholar can generate `bibtex` entries for you; but you should always double-check them since it sometimes gets things wrong (most notably, for some reason Google Scholar often defaults to the arXiv version of a paper if one is available, whereas for your citations you should always prefer citing the official journal/conference proceedings).

-## Part 4: Presentation (Dec 2 and 4)
+## Part 4: Presentation (Dec 4)

 To present the core problem you're working on, your approach, and a little of what you've done so far, you'll give a 10 minute in-class presentation describing your project.
 10 minutes is a misleadingly short amount of time, so you'll want to quickly get to the core research question you're addressing and a quick idea of what results you have so far.
 Of course, this presentation is happening _before_ your final writeup is due, so it is understandable and expected if your project is not in a complete state yet.
 The goal of the presentation is more to be a "progress report" rather than a "final" presentation.

-Presentations will take place during the last week of classes, on Tuesday Dec 2 and Thursday Dec 4.
-For fairness, presentation slot assignments will be randomly decided, and the assignments will be sent out one week prior.
+Presentations will take place during the last day of CS159, on Thursday Dec 4.
+For fairness, presentation order will be randomly decided.

 Presentations will be graded on the following: